SanaBhat/local-ai-chat/README.md

-# LocalAI Chat - 100% Offline AI Assistant
+# LocalAI Chat - 100% Offline AI Assistant (DRAFT)

 Proof of Concept for a completely offline ChatGPT-like application that runs entirely on your laptop without any internet connection or external APIs.